eric-mjk/berrybot-perception/README.md

 │   └── result2.yaml
 ├── scripts/            # Scripts for training and inference of model │   └── ...
+├── inference_in_ROS/   # Files realted to use the YOLO model for Perception in ROS enviroment │   └── ...
 └── README.md           # This file
 ```